Marc Dalton: Political career

 In 2009, Dalton took a break from teaching and ran as an MLA for the Maple Ridge – Mission region.
 He went on to win and represented the district for two complete terms as a BC Liberal.
 As an MLA Marc served as a Parliamentary Secretary for independent schools and was a member of the ‘Experience the Fraser’ steering committee, which was a trails and tourism project.
 As an MLA he also served as the Parliamentary Secondary to the Minister of Aboriginal Relations.

-After getting re-elected in 2012, Marc advocated for renaming the BC Liberals, as he argued it was confusing for voters who may not know that it was a centre-right Party.
+After getting re-elected in 2013, Marc advocated for renaming the BC Liberals, as he argued it was confusing for voters who may not know that it was a centre-right party.
 He reasoned that federal Conservative voters might have a hard time voting for the BC Liberals even though they share much of the same values.

 In 2015, Marc ran for the Federal Conservative Nomination of Maple Ridge - Pitt Meadows where he lost to the long-time Conservative MP Randy Kamp.
 After the nomination he returned to the BC Liberals where he served as a backbench member until 2017.
-In 2019, Marc ran again in the federal election for the Conservative Party, this time winning and beating out the Liberal candidate Dan Ruimy by over 3000 votes.
+In 2019, Marc ran again in the federal election for the Conservative Party, this time winning and beating out the Liberal candidate Dan Ruimy.
 As a member of 43rd Parliament, Marc served as a Member of the Covid-19 Pandemic Committee, Public Safety and National Security Committee and the Official Languages Committees.
 He is also a member of numerous Parliamentary Associations and Interparliamentary Groups.
 Marc was re-elected again in 2021 and still serves as a member of the Official Languages Committee but now also serves as the Chair of the BC Caucus.
 While in office Marc has been vocal and actively involved in legislation focused on reducing the Carbon Tax.